 The SNAP E&T General Population can participate in more than one SNAP E&T activity as agreed on by Workforce Solutions Office staff and the SNAP E&T General Population participant and as set forth in the employment plan.
 The SNAP E&T General Population can combine education and training activities, or if the SNAP E&T General Population participant is employed part time (as defined in B-108.f), the individual can participate in unsubsidized employment and education or training activities, to total 30 hours per week.

 ABAWDs can combine education and training activities, or unsubsidized employment and education or training activities, to total 30 hours per week.
+However, ABAWDs who are aged 60–64 are only required to participate for 20 hours per week.
 In Texas, ABAWDs cannot combine another SNAP E&T activity with the workfare activity.

 B-112: Fair Labor Standards Act